Sarvesh Periyasamy, PhD

 Sarvesh completed his BS and MS in Biomedical Engineering at the University of Wisconsin with a focus in medical imaging.
 He joined the Medical Scientist Training Program (MD/PhD program) at the University of Wisconsin School of Medicine and Public Health in 2015.
-He has since completed my first three years of medical school and am currently in the 3rd year of my PhD in Biomedical Engineering.
+He has graduated with his PhD in Biomedical Engineering and is currently in his fourth year of medical school.
 He works in the Image-Guided Interventions Lab under the mentorship of Dr. Paul Laeseke (Radiology) and Dr. Michael Speidel (Medical Physics).
 His doctoral work focuses on the development of novel C-arm based image guidance techniques for interventional radiology (IR), including quantitative angiography for vascular procedures, device navigation for ablation modalities, and motion-compensation techniques for intra-procedural imaging.
 Sarvesh has worked with the Histotripsy/Lee group since 2019, with a particular focus on integrating C-arm and cone-beam CT into histotripsy treatments.
 He will be pursuing interventional radiology residency when he graduates medical school and envisions a career integrating translational biomedical engineering and medical physics research as a physician-scientist within the field of IR.